Baustinlynch/String-light-controller/Assembly.md

 - One 18650 battery
 - 3D printed case parts
   - These should be fine printed in PLA, but a higher-temperature filament may be better as some switching regulators can produce more heat that PLA may not handle.
-- 4 M3 threaded inserts (full dimensions will be picked later; I haven't finished modeling it yet)
+- 4 M3 by 5mm threaded inserts
 - 4 M3 by 8mm machine screws

 ### Tools